Updated on: August 23, 2023

 Why can’t I uninstall MacKeeper?

 If you’re unable to uninstall MacKeeper, try quitting the program first.
-You can easily uninstall MacKeeper by dragging and dropping it from your Applications folder into the Trash bin.
-However, first you need to quit MacKeeper.
-You can’t uninstall a program that is running, and MacKeeper runs on startup by default.
+To uninstall MacKeeper, drag and drop it from your Applications folder into the Trash bin.
+Remember to quit MacKeeper beforehand, as you can’t uninstall a running program (MacKeeper runs on startup by default).

 If you’re still having trouble, you can follow my step-by-step instructions above to see how to uninstall MacKeeper and cancel your subscription.
 But you need to make sure your Mac is protected after you get rid of MacKeeper.
 There are a ton of internet security threats plaguing Mac users in 2023, and a good antivirus program like Intego is essential to protect your devices and your data.

 Can I cancel my MacKeeper account?

 You can easily cancel your MacKeeper account.
 Just click the Manage your subscription option in your MacKeeper order confirmation email.

 When you bought MacKeeper, you received an email from cleverbridge (MacKeeper’s eCommerce partner) with your order reference number, as well as links to cancel or change your subscription and talk to cleverbridge’s customer support team.
 I’ve given step-by-step instructions for the whole process above.